asaidimu/tasker/README.md

 ### Troubleshooting

-*   **"Task manager is shutting down: cannot queue task"**: This error occurs if you try to `QueueTask` or `RunTask` after `manager.Stop()` has been called or its parent context has been cancelled.
-Ensure tasks are only submitted while the manager is active.
+*   **"Task manager is shutting down: cannot queue task"**: This error occurs if you attempt to `QueueTask`, `QueueTaskWithPriority`, `QueueTaskOnce`, `QueueTaskWithPriorityOnce`, or `RunTask` after `manager.Stop()` or `manager.Kill()` has been called, or if the `Ctx` provided during `NewTaskManager` initialization has been cancelled.
+Ensure tasks are only submitted while the manager is actively running.
-*   **Resource Creation Failure**: If your `OnCreate` function returns an error, `tasker` will log it and the associated worker will not start (or a `RunTask` call will fail).
-Ensure your resource creation logic is robust.
+*   **Resource Creation Failure**: If your `OnCreate` function returns an error, `tasker` will log it, and the associated worker will not start (or a `RunTask` call will fail).
+Ensure your resource creation logic is robust and handles transient issues gracefully.
 *   **Workers Not Starting/Stopping as Expected**:
-    *   Check your `WorkerCount` and `MaxWorkerCount` settings.
+    *   Verify your `WorkerCount` and `MaxWorkerCount` settings in `tasker.Config`.
-    *   For bursting, ensure `BurstTaskThreshold`, `BurstWorkerCount`, and `BurstInterval` are correctly configured.
+    *   For dynamic scaling (bursting), ensure `BurstInterval` is configured and not set to 0.
-    *   Verify your `Ctx` and `cancel` functions are being managed correctly, especially for graceful shutdown.
+    *   Check that your main `context.Context` (passed as `Ctx` in `Config`) and its `cancel` function are managed correctly, especially for graceful shutdown scenarios.
-    *   Review `CheckHealth` logic; an incorrect implementation might cause workers to constantly recreate.
+    *   Review your `CheckHealth` logic; an incorrect implementation might lead to workers constantly restarting (thrashing) or not restarting when they should.
-*   **Deadlocks/Goroutine Leaks**: While `tasker` is designed to prevent these, improper usage (e.g., blocking in `OnCreate`/`OnDestroy`, or not using buffered channels for task results outside the library) can lead to issues.
-Always ensure your custom functions (`OnCreate`, `OnDestroy`, task functions) don't block indefinitely.
+*   **Deadlocks/Goroutine Leaks**: While `tasker` is designed to prevent these within its core logic, improper usage (e.g., blocking indefinitely within your `OnCreate`, `OnDestroy`, or task functions, or not using buffered channels for task results outside the library) can lead to such issues.
+Always ensure your custom functions (`OnCreate`, `OnDestroy`, `taskFunc`) do not block indefinitely.

 ### FAQ

 *   **When should I use `QueueTask` vs. `RunTask`?**
-    *   Use `QueueTask` for asynchronous, background tasks that can wait in a queue for an available worker.
-Ideal for high-throughput, batch processing.
+    *   Use `QueueTask` (or `QueueTaskWithPriority`) for asynchronous, background tasks that can wait in a queue for an available worker.
+This is ideal for high-throughput, batch processing, or any operation where immediate synchronous completion isn't strictly necessary.
     *   Use `RunTask` for synchronous, immediate tasks that require low latency and might need a resource right away, bypassing the queues.
-It's suitable for user-facing requests or critical operations that can't afford queueing delay.
+It's suitable for user-facing requests or critical operations that can't afford any queuing delay, such as generating a quick preview.
-*   **How does `CheckHealth` affect workers?**
+*   **How does `CheckHealth` affect workers and tasks?**
-    *   If `CheckHealth` returns `false` for an error, `tasker` considers the worker (or its resource) to be in an unhealthy state.
-This worker will be shut down, its resource destroyed (`OnDestroy`), and a new worker will be created to replace it.
-The original task that caused the unhealthy error will also be re-queued (up to `MaxRetries`).
+    *   If `CheckHealth` returns `false` for an error returned by a task, `tasker` considers the worker (or its underlying resource) to be in an unhealthy state.
+This unhealthy worker will be gracefully shut down, its resource destroyed (`OnDestroy`), and a new worker will be created to replace it.
+The original task that caused the unhealthy error will also be re-queued (up to `MaxRetries`) to be processed by a newly healthy worker.
+If `CheckHealth` returns `true` (or is `nil`), the error is considered a task-specific failure, not a worker health issue, and the worker continues operating.
 *   **What happens if a task panics?**
-    *   It is generally recommended that your task functions (the `func(R) (E, error)` you pass to `QueueTask` etc.) recover from panics and return an error instead.
-If a panic occurs and is not recovered within the task, it will crash the worker goroutine.
-While `tasker` will attempt to replace the worker, unhandled panics can lead to unexpected behavior and resource leaks.
+    *   It is generally recommended that your task functions (the `func(R) (E, error)` you pass to `QueueTask` etc.) internally recover from panics and convert them into errors.
+If a panic occurs and is *not* recovered within the task function itself, it will crash the specific worker goroutine that was executing it.
+While `tasker` will detect the worker's exit and attempt to replace it, unhandled panics can lead to unexpected behavior, lost task results, and potential resource leaks if `OnDestroy` is not called due to an abrupt exit.
 *   **Is `tasker` suitable for long-running tasks?**
     *   Yes, `tasker` can handle long-running tasks.
-However, be mindful of the `Ctx` passed to `NewRunner`.
+However, be mindful of the parent `context.Context` passed to `NewTaskManager`.
 If that context is cancelled, all workers will attempt to gracefully shut down, potentially interrupting very long tasks.
-For indefinite tasks, consider separate Goroutines outside of `tasker` or ensure a very long-lived context.
+For indefinite tasks, consider managing them using separate Goroutines outside of `tasker` or ensure a very long-lived context for your `TaskManager` instance.

 ### Changelog / Roadmap

-*   [**CHANGELOG.md**](CHANGELOG.md): See the project's history of changes.
+*   [**CHANGELOG.md**](CHANGELOG.md): See the project's history of changes and version releases.
-*   **Roadmap**: Future plans may include deeper metrics integration (e.g., Prometheus exporters), more sophisticated queuing strategies, and enhanced observability features.

 ### License